kanidm/kanidm/book/src/developers/designs/service_accounts.md

 * Grants some new abilities within limits to other roles
 * While not as locked down as separate concern proposal, still minimises the risk of compromise of an SA

 CONS:

 * Requires admins to have multiple accounts in some contexts (as above).
-* Auditing requires knowledge of what each roles capabilities are
+* Auditing requires knowledge of what each roles capabilities are, and what the capabilities do